 Through telemedicine, employees can attend video therapies with their physicians for advice, labs, prescriptions and more at their convenience and can juggle this with work regardless of their working hours.
 This makes telemedicine very reliable and an excellent option for most people.

-It is rather unfortunate that the conventional healthcare system is focused on the sick-care model, meaning that they allocate more value to the treatment and cure of most diseases rather than prevention.
-Most recent research on telemedicine and disease prevention focuses on certain diseases, such as coronary artery disease, diabetes and more.
+Unfortunately, the conventional healthcare system focuses on the sick-care model, meaning that it allocates more value to treating and curing most diseases rather than prevention.
+Most recent research on telemedicine and disease prevention focuses on specific diseases, such as coronary artery disease, diabetes and more.

-The Rural Health Information Hub revealed that telemedicine had made a positive impact on a lot of patients with chronic conditions such as diabetes by helping save them not just time but also money whilst providing them with the necessary information and advice needed concerning self-management.
+The Rural Health Information Hub revealed that telemedicine had positively impacted many patients with chronic conditions such as diabetes by helping save them time and money while providing them with the necessary information and advice concerning self-management.